BramVanroy/multilingual-text-to-amr/README.md

 ```shell
 OMP_NUM_THREADS=6 python -m torch.distributed.run --standalone --nproc_per_node 2 src/mbart_amr/run_mbart_amr.py config.json
 ```

+# Predictions and evaluation

+While the training procedure above will "evaluate" itself every `eval_steps` steps on the given evaluation set, the pipeline has two additional options for running a final full evaluation on the trained model, and performing evaluation/predictions on a given test set.
+This is done through the `do_eval` and `do_predict` options.

+I recommend to only enable these options (together or separately) after training, if you intend getting metric scores for the evaluation and prediction sets on the final model.
+Make sure to enable `predict_with_generate` if you wish to receive BLEU and  SMATCH scores.
+In this event, for `do_predict`, the predictions on the test set will also be written to an output file in the target directory.
+For generation options, see the section above.

+To be entirely sure about the performance for each language, it is best to evaluate each language separately!

 # Architecture and tokenizer
 For now, the MBART architecture can be used as-is with the exception of added vocabulary items (i.e. increasing the embedding size a